 Conflict Minerals Report

-This Conflict Minerals Report for Bio-Techne Corporation (“Bio-Techne,” the “Company,” “we,” or “our”) is provided in accordance with Rule 13p-1 under the Securities Exchange Act of 1934 (“Rule 13p-1”) for the reporting period from January 1, 2019 to December 31, 2019.
-For the purposes of required good faith reasonable country of origin inquiry, Bio-Techne continued to receive supply chain responses and take further steps to comply with the Rule’s requirements, and this Report reflects those further steps and communications.
+This Conflict Minerals Report for Bio-Techne Corporation (“Bio-Techne,” the “Company,” “we,” or “our”) is provided in accordance with Rule 13p-1 under the Securities Exchange Act of 1934 (“Rule 13p-1”) for the reporting period from January 1, 2020 to December 31, 2020.
+For the purposes of required good faith reasonable country of origin inquiry, despite the challenges of the pandemic and supplier interruptions and changes, Bio-Techne continued to seek and receive supply chain responses, including after December 31.
+This Report reflects those steps and communications.

 Rule 13p-1 is applicable to SEC issuers that manufacture products where “conflict minerals are necessary to the functionality or production” of the product.
 This regulation requires SEC registrants to disclose annually through the Form SD whether certain minerals (namely tin, tungsten, tantalum, and gold, collectively known as “Conflict Minerals” or “3TG”) originated in the Democratic Republic of the Congo (“DRC”) or an adjoining country (collectively referred to as the “Covered Countries”).
 In certain circumstances, this regulation also requires companies to furnish annually to the SEC a public report outlining the due diligence exercised by the company to determine the source and origin of 3TGs in the product(s) they produce.

 As permitted by applicable guidance of the SEC, Bio-Techne has not obtained an independent private sector audit of this report within the meaning of the Rule.